wr0ngway/qmore/README.md

 Usage
 -----

 To use the rake tasks built into qless, just adding qless to your Gemfile should cause it to get required before the task executes.
-If you aren't using a gemfile, then you'll need to require qmore directly so that it sets up ENV['JOB_RESERVER'] to use Qmore::JobReserver.
+If you aren't using a gemfile, then you'll need to require qmore directly so that it sets up ENV['JOB_RESERVER'] to use Qmore::Reservers::Default.

 Alternatively, if you have some other way of launching workers (e.g. qless-pool), you can assign the reserver explicitly in the setup rake task or some other initializer:

-    Qless::Pool.pool_factory.reserver_class = Qmore::JobReserver
+    Qless::Pool.pool_factory.reserver_class = Qmore::Reservers::Default
     Qmore.client == Qless::Pool.pool_factory.client

     # Enabling Monitoring